TheRealEamonCS/Eamon-CS/README.md

 #### Prerequisites

 Eamon CS includes precompiled binaries for Windows and Unix that require the .NET 6 Runtime or SDK (for developers) installed on your system.
 Unfortunately, having the .NET installer in the Eamon CS distribution is not practical, but the QuickLaunch files auto-detect missing packages and tell you where to find them.
-There are also instructions for obtaining and installing these prerequisites in [Technical Paper](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html) under DOCUMENT LINKS on the [Eamon CS website](https://TheRealEamonCS.github.io).
+Please see [PREREQUISITES](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP2) in the Technical Paper on the [Eamon CS website](https://TheRealEamonCS.github.io) for more details.

 Eamon CS Mobile currently runs on devices using Android 4.0 through 10.0.